-Unit Types:
+1 Unit Types:

 (12) One-bedroom apartments

-(11) Two-bedroom apartments
+1 (11) Two-bedroom apartments

 Required Parking Calculation:

 12 (1-bed) x 1 spaces/unit = 12 p spaces

-11 (1-bed) x 1.5 spaces/unit = 16.5 p spaces
+1 11 (1-bed) x 1.5 spaces/unit = 16.5 p spaces

 29 spaces required

-Provided Parking: 35 spaces provided Although they were included Sheet C-5 of the preliminary PUD materials, parking spaces for the apartment complexes are not included in the updated Sheet C-5 of the "Parking and Circulation Plan" submitted with this application.
-Parking is shown on several Sheets within Exhibit G. The North Apartment Complex parking lot provides 26 parking spaces as referenced in the above table and the South complex, 35 spaces; an excess of six spaces from the required 29.
+Provided Parking: 35 spaces provided

+Although included on Sheet C-5 of the preliminary PUD materials, parking spaces for the apartment complexes are were not included in the updated Sheet C-5 of the "Parking and Circulation Plan" submitted with the application.
+Parking is shown on several Sheets within Exhibit G of the Dec.
+14, 2021 materials.
+The North Apartment Complex parking lot provides 26 parking spaces as referenced in the above table and the South complex, 35 spaces; an excess of six spaces from the required 29.
 Parking space criteria are met for both apartment complexes.
-However, contrary to the applicant's Narrative regarding Condition 4 of PC 20 07 PUD 01 and PC 20 08 SUB 01, the condition is not met due to the lack of parking space information and dimensions for the multifamily complex parking lots:
+However, contrary to the applicant's Narrative regarding Condition 4 of PC 20 07 PUD 01 and PC 20 08 SUB 01, the condition is had not been met due to the lack of parking space information and dimensions for the multi-family complex parking lots: